DWI with Child Present in Raleigh

 Was one or more of your passengers a child when you were arrested in North Carolina for DWI?
 You should immediately seek legal counsel in order to avoid or at least mitigate the most costly and damaging consequences.

 Our Wake County DWI attorneys at Coolidge Law Firm aggressively defend clients all over Raleigh and surrounding areas, including Wake Forest, Garner, Holly Springs, Morrisville, Fuquay-Varina, Cary, Apex, and.
-Call (919) 239-8448 today to set up a free initial consultation that will allow our firm to review your case and discuss your legal options.
 We do NOT simply plead our clients guilty to DWI charges.
 We explore every possible defense and aggressively fight for our clients at trial.
+Call today to set up a free initial consultation that will allow our firm to review your case and discuss your legal options.